 What is diabetes mellitus?

 In dogs, diabetes mellitus is caused by the failure of the pancreas to produce enough insulin to regulate blood sugar.
-This is Insulin Dependent Diabetes Mellitus (also called Type 1 Diabetes).
+This is insulin dependent diabetes mellitus (also called Type 1 Diabetes).
 This type of diabetes usually results from destruction of most or all of the beta-cells that produce insulin in the pancreas.
 As the name implies, dogs with this type of diabetes require insulin injections to stabilize blood sugar levels.

 What do I need to know about insulin treatment for diabetes mellitus?

 In diabetic dogs, the main treatment for regulating blood glucose is giving insulin by injection.
 Dogs with diabetes mellitus typically require two daily insulin injections as well as a dietary change.
-Although the dog can go a day or so without insulin and not have a crisis, this should not be a regular occurrence; treatment should be looked upon as part of the dog's daily routine.
+Although a dog can go a day or so without insulin and not have a crisis, this should not be a regular occurrence; treatment should be looked upon as part of the dog's daily routine.
 This means that you, as the dog's owner, must make both a financial commitment and a personal commitment to treat your dog.
-If are out of town or go on vacation, your dog must receive proper treatment in your absence.
+If you are out of town or go on vacation, your dog must receive proper treatment in your absence.

 Consistent treatment is a vital component of the proper management of the diabetic dog.
 Your dog needs consistent administration of insulin, consistent feeding, and a stable, stress-free lifestyle.
 Your dog should live indoors to minimize uncontrollable variables that can disrupt regulation.
+The most commonly used insulins are Vetsulin®, Caninsulin®, Humulin®N, and Detemir (brand name Levemir®).
+Your veterinarian will determine the best insulin for your dog.

 How is insulin stored?

 Insulin comes in an airtight bottle that is labeled with the insulin type and the concentration.
 It is important to make sure you match the insulin concentration with the proper insulin needles.
-Insulin needles show their measurement in "units per ml", which must correspond to the concentration of the insulin you are using.
+Insulin needles show their measurement in "units per mL", which must correspond to the concentration of the insulin you are using.
 There are two common forms of insulin and corresponding syringes: U-100 and U-40.
 Your veterinarian will instruct you on which type of insulin you are using and which type of syringe you should use.

 How should I draw up the insulin?